Scholarships and fellowships

-Those seeking RBS scholarships submit applications each fall without reference to any particular RBS course or session, and scholarships in turn are awarded without reference to admission to any particular course.
-Those awarded scholarships will have credit in the RBS tuition bank that they can then use to pay for any course to which they are thereafter admitted during the following two years.
+Persons seeking RBS scholarships submit applications each fall without reference to any particular RBS course that they wish to take, and scholarships are awarded without reference to admission to any particular course.
+Those awarded scholarships will have credit, good for two years, that they can then use to pay for any course to which they are thereafter admitted.
+Participation in the scholarship program implies acceptance of the scholarship Terms and Conditions.

 The current Scholarship Committee comprises: